 Why Mattress Care Matters

 A little extra care goes a long way.
 Keeping a clean and well-maintained mattress can actually encourage better sleep and can also extend the life of your mattress.
-For more information, check out my tips for how to clean your bedroom for better sleep.

 Periodically rotating your mattress and box spring can prevent sagging and excessive wear— in turn, this prolongs their lives and keeps things comfy for years to come.